 Did you know that the first cardigan sweater was invented by a gentleman who had a broken arm?
 Legend has it that he could not bear to put on clothing over his head, so he took his favorite sweater and cut it up the front, and then used a belt to tie it closed.
 Let's hope his wife was not too angry when she saw all of her hard work sliced up the middle.

-These days, sweaters are available in all sorts of styles, with buttons down the front, called a "cardigan" sweater, or as a pullover, and with a variety of necklines.
+These days, handknitted sweaters are available in all sorts of styles, with buttons down the front, called a "cardigan" sweater, or as a pullover, and with a variety of necklines.
 We are all familiar with v-neck pullover sweaters and crewneck (round neck) pullover sweaters.
 There are many other types of necklines as well.
-I once knitted a turtleneck sweater for a customer which had a turtleneck which was 15.0 inches long.
-Another time, I designed a sweater for a lady with a v-neckline which was so deep that it nearly came to the bottom edge of the sweater.
+I once knitted a turtleneck sweater for a customer which had a turtleneck which was 15.0 inches long; it was meant to be folded over three times instead of twice.
+Another time, I designed a hand knit sweater for a lady with a v-neckline which was so deep that it nearly came to the bottom edge of the sweater.
 Custom knitting is nice that way - you can get exactly what you want.

 A hand knitted, custom design sweater is so much more than just a garment.
 It is an expression of your own personal style.
 Here's a chance for you to have something special designed and custom knitted just for you, a truly one-of-a-kind heirloom sweater, in your choice of colors and style.
 Your custom design hand knitted sweater is sure to become your favorite sweater.